 CHD 208.
-ADMINISTRATION OF PROGRAMS FOR YOUNG CHILDREN 5 credits This course includes appropriate administrative policies and procedures relevant to child care programs.
+ADMINISTRATION OF PROGRAMS FOR YOUNG CHILDREN (5 credits)

+This course includes appropriate administrative policies and procedures relevant to child care programs.
 Included in this course are local, state, and federal regulations; budget planning; record keeping; personnel policies; and parent involvement.

 CHD 215.
-SUPERVISED PRACTICAL EXPERIENCE
+SUPERVISED PRACTICAL EXPERIENCE (1-5 credits)

 Supervised experience in an approved program for young children.
 The coordinator of the program will place the student who will be supervised jointly by the teacher and the college instructor.
-G